Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 Therefore, old application code should be updated to set the flag theToUpdateViewer explicitly to desired value (TRUE to preserve old previous behavior), if it was not already set.

-The follow AIS_InteractiveContext methods have been changed:
+The following AIS_InteractiveContext methods have been changed:
   Display, Erase, EraseAll, DisplayAll, EraseSelected, DisplaySelected, ClearPrs, Remove, RemoveAll, Hilight, HilightWithColor, Unhilight, Redisplay, RecomputePrsOnly, Update, SetDisplayMode, UnsetDisplayMode, SetColor, UnsetColor, SetWidth, UnsetWidth, SetMaterial, UnsetMaterial, SetTransparency, UnsetTransparency,